The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: The joint model for density association with breast cancer risk

-\paragraph{The survival sub-model} Let $T^{*}_{i}$ be the time-to-breast cancer for a woman $i$ ($i=1,...,N$), with breast cancer event confirmed through a positive biopsy exam following a suspicious screening visit.
-The time-to-breast cancer is calculated as the duration between the first screening mammography and the one that led to a positive biopsy exam.
-Given that some women may be censored before the occurrence of breast cancer, the observed time-to-event is defined as $T_{i} = min(T^{*}_{i}, C_{i})$, where $C_{i}$ is the censoring time, and $\delta_i$ is the event indicator with $\delta_{i}=1$ when breast cancer is diagnosed before censoring ($T^{*}_{i} \leq C_{i}$), and $\delta_{i}=0$ otherwise.
-Delayed entry and left truncation are commonly observed in screening.
-Indeed, women with an average risk of breast cancer may start their screening at 40 or later, and those with a prior occurrence of the event before screening initiation are excluded.
-Thus, we address this particularity in our joint model by considering the age at each visit as the time scale \cite{rondeau_frailtypack_2012}, and define $t_{0i}$ as the woman's age at her first screening mammography.\\ The time-to-breast cancer $T_{i}$ is modeled using a proportional hazards model.
-It is assumed that the hazard of the event occurrence depends on an individual-specific characteristic of breast density evolution.
+Let $T^{*}_{i}$ be the time-to-breast cancer for a woman $i$ ($i=1,...,N$), with breast cancer event confirmed through a positive biopsy exam following a suspicious screening visit.
+In our survival model, age is used as the time scale to account for delayed entry and left truncation.\cite{rondeau_frailtypack_2012} Indeed, women with an average risk of breast cancer may start their screening at 40 or later, and those with a prior occurrence of the event before screening initiation are excluded.
+Therefore, the time-to-breast cancer is defined as the time elapsed between the woman’s age at first screening mammography ($t_{0i}$) and the age at diagnosis confirmed by biopsy.
+Given that some women’s follow-up may be censored before the occurrence of breast cancer, the observed time-to-event is defined as $T_{i} = min(T^{*}_{i}, C_{i})$, where $C_{i}$ is the non-informative right censoring time, and $\delta_i$ is the event indicator with $\delta_{i}=1$ when breast cancer is diagnosed before censoring ($T^{*}_{i} \leq C_{i}$), and $\delta_{i}=0$ otherwise.

+The time-to-breast cancer $T_{i}$ is modeled using a proportional hazards model.
+It is assumed that the hazard of the event occurrence depends on an individual-specific profile of mammographic density.
 In the presence of delayed entry and left truncation, the individual hazard function equals zero before $t_{0i}$, and for all $t > t_{0i}$ is defined as

-where $h_{0}(t)$ denotes the unspecified baseline hazard function common to all subjects, $\boldsymbol{\gamma}$ is the coefficient vector associated to $\boldsymbol{X_{i}^{C}}$, the baseline risk factors for breast cancer, and the function $f()$ and its vector of parameters $\boldsymbol{\alpha}$ that quantifies the association between the longitudinal biomarker and the outcome.
-Four functions $f()$ are specified as follows

-here, the instantaneous risk of breast cancer is directly associated with the current 'true' level of breast density at time $t$.
-A positive $\alpha_{1}$ indicates that a 1-unit increase in the longitudinal biomarker at time $t$ corresponds to an increase in the log hazard ratio of breast cancer at the same time $t$.
+where $h_{0}(t)$ denotes the unspecified baseline hazard function common to all subjects, $\boldsymbol{\gamma}$ is the coefficient vector associated to the vector $\boldsymbol{X_{i}^{C}}$ corresponding to baseline risk factors for breast cancer, and the function $f()$ and its vector of parameters $\boldsymbol{\alpha}$ that quantifies the association between the longitudinal biomarker information and the time-to-event outcome.
+Four functions $f(\cdot)$ are specified as follows: \paragraph{The current level}: The instantaneous risk of breast cancer is directly associated with the current 'true' level of mammographic density at time $t$.